 Although I specialised in working with shipping containers, I had not worked on a project of this scale before, with containers being stacked four storeys high in places.

-My experience had previously been with more basic builds and conversion, involving three or four containers.
+My experience had previously been with more basic builds and conversions, involving three or four containers.

 Construction wise, the intricate design meant there were constructability challenges posed between architectural diagrams and build application.
 There was four months’ worth of welding site wide, and one particular walkway literally took 1 week of welding to get everything together and stable.